FHNW-WetterMonitor-2020/WetterMonitor/README.md

 The main entrypoint of the application is the `start.sh`-script in the root of the project.
 Everything needed will be started with this script.

 >IMPORTANT: MAKE SURE TO IMPORT THE BASE DATA FIRST WITH: `initial-setup.sh`!
->This initial startup adds the `start.sh`-script to the autostart of the raspberry-pi.
+>This initial setup adds the `start.sh`-script to the autostart of the raspberry-pi.

 ## Docker